Zugz0Wang/Competitive-Programming-Playground/README.md

 - Independently solved (hinted by titles of solutions and tags); 20230623

 A strange dynamic programming problem.
 The small problem size limit reminds me to think about O($n^2$) methods.

 ---

+## Leetcode.1048.
+Longest String Chain

+- Independently solved; 20230922

+I would say this is also a Dynamic Programming question.
+Becuase of the definition, a derived string can find its parent by removing each of its characters and use map to find whether there is a such parent.
+Then, its DP value can build upon its parent.
+We can record the max length during that process.

+---